kalyus/Minecraft-Sirens/README.md

 * Seekers *CAN LOCK EACH OTHER* unless they are given the `seeker_immune` tag.

 ## Seekers:
-A player with the `Seeker` tag will be given the following attributes:
+A player with the `Seeker` tag will be need to look directly at another player for the effect to work.
-1. The Ability to Target players without the `seeker_immune` tag
-2. Blindness, Strength, Saturation and Resistance
+Once the target is looked at, they will be frozen in place and gradually move closer to the Seeker.

 ## Contribute to this datapack